CER-REC/energy-futures-vis-avenir-energetique/installguide.md

 ## Dependencies
 * CSS - The app is designed to exist within a WET 3 or WET 4 content page, but should render acceptably outside of one.
-* HTML Content - The application script depends on the HTML elements in `app_fragment.html`.
+* HTML Content - The application script depends on the HTML elements in `app_fragment.html` and `app_iframe.html`.

 ## Installation
 1. Place the contents of `app_fragment.html` into your site template.
+Ensure that `app_iframe.html` is available from the server as well.
 2. Serve the other files in `public/` with the same relative path as the HTML.
 E.g., if you are serving the application's HTML from `www.neb-one.gc.ca/visualization/app`, then the CSS should be available from `www.neb-one.gc.ca/visualization/app/CSS/canadasEnergyFutureVisualization.css`, etc.